 Proper maintenance of your tyres includes keeping track of air pressure levels on a routine basis.
 This straightforward task significantly contributes to ensuring that your vehicle remains safe and performs optimally on the road.

-Proper methods of checking
+Proper Methods of Checking

 To ensure optimal vehicle safety and performance, it’s crucial to check tyre pressure regularly.
 First, carefully remove the valve cap from each tyre and use a reliable pressure gauge to measure the pressure when the tyres are cold.